MCwindTIM/THXYY/README.md

 # THXYY

-This game is under developing.
+This game is under development.